 - Also for mobile devices, you must change the server address in the email app settings.
 Most students have the server address as pod51011.outlook.com.
 That server address is no longer valid.
 Please remove this server address and enter the new server address of outlook.office365.com

-If you are still having problems, please contact the IT Services Desk.
+If you are still having problems, please contact the IT Service Desk.
 Their contact information is at the bottom of this page under the To get help heading.

-As we start a new semester we wanted to share important information with you about registering your devices for use on the campus network including wi-fi.
+At the start of a new semester we wanted to share important information with you about registering your devices for use on the campus network including wi-fi.

 - Desktop computers used in residence halls can be registered by students.
 Please visit the FAQ page, or click here.

-- Laptops, tablets, iPods, smartphones and other smart devices may be registered by you.
+- Laptops, tablets, iPads, smartphones and other smart devices may be registered by you.
 Please click here to register these types of devices.

 - To register devices such as game consoles, Rokus, SmartTVs, and similar devices; please visit this web page.

 Updated June 7, 2022